 They began a biodynamic, farming program starting with the 2009 vintage.
 They were certified organic in 2013.
 Michel Rolland was the first consultant they hired.

-In 2015, they also brought in the team of Stephane Derenoncourt to help consult in the vineyard management and wine making.
-The Adams family own other wine making estates in the Right Bank including Chateau LEnclos in Pomerol.
+In 2015, they also brought in the team of Stephane Derenoncourt to help consult in the vineyard management and winemaking along with Corinne Comme.
+The Adams family own other vineyards in the Right Bank including Chateau LEnclos in Pomerol.
 In 2020 the estate was officially certified as 100% Biodynamic.
 Along with biodynamic farming, they only use native yeasts in their vineyard as well.

 Chateau Fonplegade Vineyards, Terroir, Grapes, Winemaking